Master's Projects at SNRE

 - You can search for older past projects by visiting U-M's Deep Blue system.

 - Click on "Browse Collections" then "Natural Resources and Environment."
 You can search for past projects by title, author, subject, or date.

 If you cannot find an electronic copy of a master's project report on U-M's Deep Blue System, you can contact the U-M Shaprio Science Library at (734) 764-7490 (select option 2) to see if a bound copy of the report is available.
 If there is only one copy available, you (anyone) can read the copy in the library.
 If there is more than one copy, you may check it out (if affiliated with U-M).

 - Click here to learn how to submit a project idea.

-- Deadline to submit an idea: November 1st.
-Although project ideas will be accepted until December 3rd, we strongly advise you to submit your project ideas by November 1st to have the greatest chance of being selected.
+- Deadline to submit an idea: December 1st.
+Although project ideas will be accepted until December 1st, we strongly advise you to submit your project ideas early to allow more time for students to review available research topics.